Life insurance buying guide

 Beneficiaries: The insurance payout will be paid to the super fund trustee, not your estate.
 To ensure your wishes are followed, you must make a binding nomination, lodge it with your fund and update it every three years, otherwise it will be up to the trustee to decide how the money is distributed.
 This can get tricky if you have complicated family circumstances.

-It's more important than ever to know how much you're paying for life insurance and what you get in return because insurance premiums for major industry super funds rose by around 40% last year.
+It's more important than ever to know how much you're paying for life insurance and what you get in return because insurance premiums for major industry super funds have gone up dramatically.
 It's a development that could take bite-sized chunks out of your retirement savings.

 Life insurance inside or outside super?